-Amber Alert canceled after baby allegedly taken by father in NJ is found
+Amber Alert canceled: Baby allegedly taken by father in NJ found

 The search for George Berry continues, according to NJ Transit.
 He is 5 feet 7 inches tall, weighs 160 pounds and has dreadlocks.

-Anyone with information is asked to contact Paterson police at 973-321-1111 or New Jersey State Police ROIC at 609-963-6900 ext #1.
+Anyone with information is asked to contact Paterson police at 973-321-1111 or New Jersey State Police ROIC at 609-963-6900 Ext.
+1.